Tuesday, July 31, 2018

 About the Webinar

 Cities on every continent offer bikeshare to residents and visitors alike, and the shared mode continues to spread to cities large and small, university campuses, employment centers, and even residential developments.
 Highly successful systems—like in Mexico City and throughout China—have helped to promote cycling as a viable and valued transport option.
-This webinar will highlight findings and recommendations from ITDP’s 2018 Bikeshare Planning Guide, with the goal of designing and implementing bikeshare systems that are equitable, sustainable, financially sound, and operate within a diverse transportation network.
+This webinar highlights findings and recommendations from ITDP’s 2018 Bikeshare Planning Guide, with the goal of designing and implementing bikeshare systems that are equitable, sustainable, financially sound, and operate within a diverse transportation network.

 About the Presenter